zmc0806/DSC180A-Methodology-5/index.md

 **3. What is a potential change you'd make to the approach taken in your current Quarter 1 Project?**

-In Quarter 1, the focus was primarily on collecting and cleaning static data for visualization and basic trend analysis.
-For Quarter 2, I propose enhancing the approach by integrating machine learning models, such as LSTMs or Prophet, to provide time-series forecasts.
-Additionally, incorporating user behavior data and TOU pricing plans will improve demand prediction accuracy.
+In Quarter 1,  the project mainly focused on data collection and visualization to identify existing trends in EV charging station  distribution.
+However, the analysis was limited by its static nature and reliance on basic visualizations.

+For Quarter 2, I propose the following changes:

+- **Dynamic Modeling**: Incorporate machine learning models like Long Short-Term Memory (LSTM) networks and Prophet for time-series forecasting.
+This will allow us to predict future charging demands based on historical data trends and seasonality.
+- **Integration of External Data Sources**: Use traffic flow data, socio-economic factors, and SDG&E’s Time-of-Use pricing plans to improve the model’s accuracy.
+These factors will help capture user behavior, such as peak travel times and charging patterns.
+- **Enhanced Visualization**: Build interactive dashboards using tools like Plotly or Dash, providing stakeholders with a clearer understanding of predictive insights and allowing them to test various scenarios interactively.

 **4. What other techniques would you be interested in using in your project?**